This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 ULTRAVIOLET STERILIZATION; How UV Sterilizers Work.

-A medication containing Metronidazole or an additional treatment of Metronidazole in tank can be very helpful as well (note: this is infestation is difficult to treat and takes a "medication cocktail" approach to defeat).
+A medication containing Metronidazole or an additional treatment of Metronidazole in tank can be very helpful as well.

 In the even more rare cases of FNT disease Erythromycin may be effective (I still recommend the medicated Methylene Blue bath).
 See False Neon Tetra Disease (FNT) section of this article below.